JakeWharton/jakewharton.com/_posts/2020-09-01-smaller-apks-with-resource-optimization.md

 #### SeriesGuide

 Uwe Trottmann's [SeriesGuide](https://github.com/UweTrottmann/SeriesGuide) app has 1044 resource files.
-Unlike Plaid, it is also free of native libraries which should increase the impact of the optimization.
+Unlike Plaid, it is free of native libraries which should increase the impact of the optimization.

 Once again I updated the project to AGP 4.2 and used `diffuse` to compare two builds:
 ```